 Generally speaking, if you purchased STX before 2021, your STX holdings are almost certainly associated with a 24-word Secret Key or hardware device such as Ledger or Trezor.

 If you have a 12-word Secret Key and never used Trezor or Ledger, you most likely generated it when trying separately to use apps built with Stacks (previously known as "Blockstack") in a web browser.
-Please ensure that you are entering a separate 24-word Secret Key into the desktop Stacks Wallet to view and manage your balance.
+Please ensure that you are entering a separate 24-word Secret Key into the desktop Hiro Wallet to view and manage your balance.

 Secret Keys generated by certain Trezor or Ledger devices constitute an exception to this general rule since they may contain 12 or 18 words.
-You can enter Secret Keys with 12 words directly into the Stacks Wallet to view your holdings if you used a Trezor or Ledger device originally to set them up.
-Any other lengths such as 18 words must be loaded onto a Ledger device and cannot be entered directly into the Stacks Wallet.
+You can enter Secret Keys with 12 words directly into the Hiro Wallet to view your holdings if you used a Trezor or Ledger device originally to set them up.
+Any other lengths such as 18 words must be loaded onto a Ledger device and cannot be entered directly into the Hiro Wallet.
 However, we recommend you maintain Secret Keys of any length on a Ledger device and connect with that instead to maintain a higher level of security.

-You can use 12- or 24-word Secret Keys across both the desktop and web versions of the Stacks Wallet.
+You can use 12- or 24-word Secret Keys across both the desktop and web versions of the Hiro Wallet.
 However, we generally recommend that you generate and use a separate Secret Key for entry in the web browser since it's a less secure environment than desktop software.

-Trezor users with passphrases can migrate their underlying Secret Keys and passphrases to Ledger devices for use with the Stacks Wallet.
+Trezor users with passphrases can migrate their underlying Secret Keys and passphrases to Ledger devices for use with the Hiro Wallet.
 This is the only option for Trezor users with any number of words (e.g. 18) aside from 12 or 24.
 See our Trezor guidance for details.

 Check if your Secret Key is compatible by cross-checking all of its words against the corresponding list by language.